mitester/Underperforming-Students-vs-Teachers/README.md

 1. All tasks are listed in `issue` section.
 2. Take tasks in `issue` by yourself.
 3. Feel free to add issues to `issue`.
 4. Create your own `branch` to commit your work.
+Name your branch as `[your github username]-patch`.
 5. After everything is finished, we merge branches together.